Jaylan De Groot: Early career

 In 2021, De Groot played for the Tweed Seagulls in the Mal Meninga Cup, scoring a try in their Grand Final win over the Townsville Blackhawks.
 In December 2021, he signed with the Gold Coast Titans on a three-year contract.

 In 2023, De Groot moved up from Tweed's Hastings Deering Colts side into their Queensland Cup side, playing five games.

 2024

 De Groot began the 2024 season playing for the Ipswich Jets in the Queensland Cup.
 In Round 26 of the 2024 NRL season, De Groot made his NRL debut, starting at fullback and scoring a try in the Titans' 36–14 loss to the Newcastle Knights.

 2025

 On 3 June, De Groot re-signed with the Gold Coast outfit until the end of the 2027 season.

 De Groot played a total of 17 games for the Gold Coast as they narrowly avoided the wooden spoon finishing 16th on the table.

+2026

+De Groot played ten matches for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.